 A character is sleeping and has a dream in which they're flying through the air on their own.

-- The end credits of Kaguya-sama: Love is War feature Kaguya having a dream where she escapes from a blimp, sprouts wings, and flys alongside the other student council members in WWI era planes.
-It's actually a representation of chapter 45 in the manga, just with a bunch of fantasy elements thrown in.
+- The end credits of Kaguya-sama: Love Is War's first season feature Kaguya having a dream where she escapes from a blimp, sprouts wings, and flys alongside the other student council members in WWI era planes.
+It's actually a representation of the fireworks arc, just with a bunch of fantasy elements thrown in.